FastFinTech/FFT.TimeStamps/docfx/articles/conversionIterators.md

 Default behaviour in the .net framework classes and, therefore in `FFT.TimeStamps`, is to treat ambiguous times as though they are in the timezone's standard offset, which is the same as assuming that the clock is passing through the ambiguous period for the second time.

-However, a conversion iterator must be able to handle the situation where times are streamed through it corresponding to the clock's first passage through the ambiguous period, and then to the clock's second passage through it.
+However, a conversion iterator must be able to handle the situation where times are streamed through it corresponding to the clock's first passage through the ambiguous period (with the timezone's Daylight Savings offset), and then to the clock's second passage through it (with the timezone's Standard Offset).
 When the conversion iterator detects the input flying back in time, it assumes that the clock is now passing through the ambiguous period for the second time.

+Checkout the code for the [`ToUtcIterator`](https://github.com/FastFinTech/FFT.TimeStamps/blob/main/src/FFT.TimeStamps/ConversionIterators.ToUtcIterator.cs) class for an example of how to work with the [`TimeZoneCalculator`](timezoneCalculator.md) within ambiguous time periods.

 >[!TIP]
-> Ambiguous times happen when converting from timezones that have daylight savings or some other shift, but they never happen when converting from UTC or any timezone that does not change.
+> Ambiguous times happen when converting from timezones that adjustments such as daylight savings, but they never happen when converting from UTC or any timezone that does not change.

 ### Benchmarking